Benjamin Bouchouari

 Benjamin Bouchouari (بنيامين بوشواري; born 13 November 2001) is a professional footballer who plays as a midfielder for Süper Lig club Trabzonspor.
-Born in Belgium, he represents Morocco at youth level.
+Born in Belgium, he plays Morocco national team.

 Club career

 Early life and youth career

 Born in Borgerhout, Belgium, Bouchouari began his career from the youth division of Fortuna Sittard and was a part of their under-19 setup.
 He then joined the youth division of Roda JC and was a part of their under-19 and under-21 squads.

 Roda JC

 Bouchouari signed his first senior contract with Dutch and current Eerste Divisie club Roda JC on 2020.
 He would represent for the club in 2020–21 Eerste Divisie.
 He made his maiden appearance for the club in the KNVB Cup match against Fortuna Sittard on 28 October 2020 as a substitute for Patrick Pflücke in the 77th minute of the match.
 The match ended 2–0 to Fortuna Sittard.
 Bouchouari made his debut league appearance against Jong FC Utrecht on 9 November 2020.
 He started as a substitute in the 81st minute of the game for Patrick Pflücke.
 The match ended 2–0 with Roda JC losing the match.
 He scored his debut goal for the club against Excelsior on 15 February 2021 in the 83rd minute of the game, which they won 1–3.